-In 2019, Apple recalled several MacBook models released from 2015 to 2017 due to battery issues.
-If your MacBook was one of these models found to be at risk of a defect, you are eligible for a free battery replacement.
+In 2019, Apple recalled several MacBook models, released from 2015 to 2017, due to battery issues.
+If your MacBook was one of the models affected, you’re eligible for a free battery replacement.

-To check if your MacBook was included in the recall, go to Apple Service Program and key in your MacBook Serial Number.
+To check if your MacBook was included in the recall, go to the Apple Service Program page and key in your MacBook serial number.
 If your MacBook model was affected, a message should appear to recommend that you contact Apple Support to schedule a replacement.

 2. No power source

-Before you can diagnose why your MacBook won’t turn on, start by testing if the outlet you are using has electricity.
+Before you can work out why your MacBook won’t turn on, start by testing if the outlet you’re using has electricity.
 To do this, try plugging another device into the outlet to confirm before testing your MacBook and charger.
-If you find that the outlet does not work, find a different one to plug for charging.
+If you find that the outlet does not work, try a different one.

 3. Charging cable damage

-If you think your MacBook charging cable is not working, inspect it for physical defects like exposed wires, broken plugs, or extreme bends.
-While it is possible for MacBook chargers to work with a few damages, it can cause issues with charging stability and safety.
-If you notice that your MacBook charger cable wires are exposed, cover them with electric tape, heat shrink, or Sugru, before attempting to plug it into an outlet.
+If you think your MacBook charging cable isn’t working, inspect it for physical defects like exposed wires, broken plugs, or extreme bends.
+While your charger might still work with some slight damage, it can cause issues with charging stability and safety.
+If you notice that your MacBook charger cable wires are exposed, cover them with electric tape or heat shrink before attempting to plug it into an outlet.

 4. Dirty charging ports

-Another reason why your MacBook is not charging is a blocked charging port.
-One way to resolve it is by cleaning the MagSafe or USB port using compressed air to blow out the dirt and debris.
-Alternatively, you may also use a plastic dental pick, cotton buds, or a soft bristle toothbrush.
+Another reason why your MacBook might not be charging is a blocked charging port.
+One way to resolve it is by cleaning the MagSafe or USB port using compressed air to blow out any dirt or debris.
+Alternatively, you can also use a plastic dental pick, cotton buds, or a soft bristle toothbrush.

 5. Defective AC plug

-Should your MacBook charger not indicate electricity running through it, this may be due to a defective AC plug.
-All MacBook chargers come with removable AC plugs, so you can use one from another charger or an Apple Power Adapter Extension Cable to see if that’s the cause.
+If the light on your charger doesn’t come on, then the reason your MacBook won’t turn on or charge could be a defective plug.
+All MacBook chargers come with removable plugs, so you can use one from another charger or an Apple power adapter extension cable to see if that’s the cause.

 6. Poor charger ventilation

-The MacBook Air USB-C power adapter is known to generate heat when charging.
-When placed in an insulated area, it can become too warm and turn off automatically.
-To keep your MacBook charging for longer, keep your power adapter cool by not putting it under piles of clothes or on top of bed sheets.
+MacBook chargers, including the MacBook Air USB-C power adapter, can generate a significant amount of heat when charging.
+If you place your charger somewhere insulated, like under a cushion, it can become too warm and turn off automatically.
+To keep your MacBook charging for longer, keep your power adapter cool by not placing things on top of it.

 7. Outlet line noise

-If you find that your charger turns off after a few minutes plugged into your MacBook, it may be due to line noise from an outlet.
+If you find that your charger turns off after a few minutes of being plugged into your MacBook, it may be due to line noise from an outlet.
 MacBook chargers have built-in voltage protection mechanisms that may cause electromagnetic-related disruptions.
-To avoid this, simply plug your charger into another outlet that is connected to a different circuit.
+To avoid this, simply plug your charger into another outlet that’s connected to a different circuit.

 8. Poor battery condition